berkaybayar/easme-lib/README.md

 # Introduction
  Collection of classes that will save you time and help you avoid repetitive code in CSharp.

- Note: .NET Framework 4.8 version is not being continously updated.
-To use most updated version use .NET 6 and add EasMe to your project.
+ Note: .NET Framework 4.8 version is currently removed will be added later on with all updates.